YIN AND YANG HEALING

 It has application in the recommended diet, the supplement program, the recommended lifestyle, the detoxification protocol, metabolic typing, avoidance of certain toxins, the recommended drinking water, the recommended meditation exercise, and even the suggested beliefs and attitudes that we find favor health over disease.

-We find that balancing yin and yang 1) reduces stress enormously, 2) leads to spiritual development in a balanced way, 3) removes more toxic metals and toxic chemicals, 4) favors most enzyme reactions in the body and 5) improves vitality in a way that nothing else can do.
+We find that balancing yin and yang 1) reduces stress enormously, 2) leads to spiritual development in a balanced way, 3) removes many more toxic metals and toxic chemicals, 4) favors most enzyme reactions in the body and 5) improves vitality in a way that nothing else can do.
 It is as though the body is like a seesaw and extremes of yin or yang energy unbalance it, like swinging wildly to one side or the other side.
 This places tremendous stress on the body and leads to illness.
 Keeping oneself balanced, on the other hand, reduces stress and greatly favors healing.
 Let us examine how balancing yin and yang is used in nutritional balancing science.

 Metabolic typing is about yin and yang.
 The ideas of yin and yang is the most comprehensive system available regarding metabolic types.
 It is the basis for typing the bodies as fast or slow oxidizers.